-Phillip Island averaged around 196 dwelling approvals p.a. with a peak in 2017 (270 approvals).

-- Approvals have remained relatively consistent, ranging between 180-270 p.a between 2015 and 2021. - Approvals have declined on the Island since the 2017 peak, a result which some consultees noted is primarily due to declining availability of broadhectare residential land supply.
+- There was an average of 198 dwelling approvals p.a. with a peak in 2017 (270 approvals). - Approvals have remained consistent with previous years in 2022, with 220 dwellings approved.
+This differs from the reduction in approvals activity across the municipality as a whole and also evident in other parts of Regional Victoria. - Approvals have declined slightly since the 2017 peak, a result which some consultees noted is primarily due to declining availability of broadhectare residential land supply.